paulgazz/kconfig_case_studies/README.md

 Forcing linux on (to avoid having to build on windows and cygwin platforms)

-Turning off language extensions (because of a variability bug)
+nTurning off language extensions (because of a variability bug)

 ### Kconfig semantics differences